bryancatanzaro/trove/README.md

 ===========

 Accesses to arrays of structures can be 6X faster than direct memory accesses using compiler generated loads and stores.
+The following benchmarks were taken on a Tesla K20c.

 ![Contiguous](https://raw.github.com/BryanCatanzaro/trove/master/doc/contiguous.png)
 ![Random](https://raw.github.com/BryanCatanzaro/trove/master/doc/random.png)